ligato/docs/docs/user-guide/get-vpp-agent.md

 docker pull ligato/dev-vpp-agent
 ```

-After the pull, follow the [steps](quickstart.md#2-download-image) in the quickstart guide to install, configure and run the vpp-agent.
+After the pull, follow the [steps](quickstart.md#2-download-image) in the quickstart guide to install, configure and run the VPP agent.

 ---